Information: What to know before you travel

 Whistler Platinum is adjusting daily to the impact of the Coronavirus (COVID-19) pandemic, this page provides information on travel advise and changes for Whistler.
 We will attempt to provide the most current information, however, please be aware that these are ever-changing.
 See below for:

 View our enhanced services in response to COVID-19 here.

-More information about the Province’s travel advisory is available on the Government of British Columbia’s website.
+A full overview of British Columbia’s province-wide COVID-19 restrictions is available on the Government of British Columbia’s website.